 How long do I have to insure a car after buying it?

-If you already have insurance for another vehicle, your policyholder may offer you temporary coverage for the new one.
+If you already have insurance for another vehicle, your provider may offer you temporary coverage for the new one.
 Periods can be anywhere from a couple of days up to an entire month, so check your policy and your state’s requirements to see what kind of grace period you have.

 Also consider where you live, as extension coverage can vary widely by state.

-How do I transfer the car title?
+How do I transfer a gift car title?

 Transferring the title of a car depends on where you live.
 If you’re buying new, the dealership should handle most of the paperwork.